 1 lb salted pig’s tail

 * No salt as pigtail should have enough salt remaining, but do taste near the end and adjust to your liking.
+Important: Please go through the ingredient list if making this recipe gluten free to ensure it meets with your specific gluten free dietary needs.

 Start by cutting the salted pigtail into 1 inch pieces.
 Use a heavy Chinese cleaver or ask your butcher to cut them for you.
 Rinse off, then place in a deep pot with water (cover) and bring to a boil.
 Then reduce to a rolling boil and let it cook for about 45- 55 minutes.
 The goal is to get the pieces tender and to remove most of the salt it was cured in.Drain, rinse with cool water and set aside.